UX Trends

 Enormous Memory and CPU Hog Websites

 If you go to a website and it immediately kicks on your CPU fans and brings your laptop to a crawl, the site just might be an enormous memory and CPU hog.
-We don’t mean to pick on RollingStone.com but take a look at the 354 MB JS heap the site requires and, if that’s not bad enough, the site also utilizes over 94% of your CPU.
+We don’t mean to pick on RollingStone.com but take a look at the 354 MB JS heap the site requires.
+If that’s not bad enough, the site also utilizes over 94% of your CPU.
 This is completely unacceptable.

 Rollingstone.com JS heap size and CPU usage.